Fortuity in the D1-D5 system: Introduction and summary of results

 \begin{conj}[Non-renormalization] The spectrum of BPS states in the D1-D5 CFT is determined exactly by the lifting matrix at second order, without any higher-order corrections. \end{conj}

 A similar phenomenon was observed in the K3 CFT \cite{Keller:2019suk}.

 To gain more evidence for this conjecture, in Section~\ref{sec:lifting_as_cohomology}, we systematically study the (finite $N$) supercharge $Q$-cohomology under first-order conformal perturbation theory.
-After laying out the general machinery in Sections~\ref{sec:holographic_covering}~and~\ref{sec:Q-action}, we apply it specifically to $N=2$ in Section~\ref{sec:N=2cohomology}, and our results for small charges precisely match the known BPS partition function, which was computed using a bootstrap method that assumed no symmetry enhancement under generic deformations \cite{Ooguri:1989fd,Benjamin:2021zkn}.
-An analysis of the large $N$ scaling can be found in Section~\ref{sec:N_analysis}.
-In the infinite \( N \) limit (with charges fixed), the supercharge \( Q \)-cohomology classes are expected to be dual to non-interacting (multi-)gravitons in vacuum ${\rm AdS}_3\times {\rm S}^3\times T^4$.
-The $Q$-operator in this limit was recently studied in \cite{Gaberdiel:2023lco}, and found to be nicer than for finite $N$, e.g. $Q_{N=\infty}$ obeys the Leibniz rule when acting on multi-cycle states.
-We conjecture that taking large $N$ and taking cohomology commutes, i.e. the $Q_{N=\infty}$-cohomology is isomorphic to the ${N\to\infty}$ limit of the $Q$-cohomology.
-This sets the stage for our investigation in Section~\ref{sec:Mon_coho}.
+We lay out the general machinery in Sections~\ref{sec:Q-action}.
+In Section~\ref{sec:N=2cohomology}, we focus on the $N=2$ theory, and find explicit cohomology classes for small charges, whose degeneracy precisely match the known BPS partition function, which was computed using a bootstrap method that assumed no symmetry enhancement under generic deformations \cite{Ooguri:1989fd,Benjamin:2021zkn}.
+The study of cohomology classes in the $N=3$ theory will be presented in a follow-up work \cite{Chang:2025wgo}.